Descanonge/neba/docs/source/data/usage.rst

 Usage
 *****

-Each dataset is defined by creating a subclass of :class:`~.Dataset`.
+Each dataset is defined by creating a subclass of :class:`~.DataInterface`.
 The class definition will contain information on:

 - where the data is located: on disk or in a remote store
 - how to load or write data: with which library and function, how to post-process it, etc.

-That subclass can then be re-used in different scripts so that eventually, you can get your data with two simple lines::
+The interface can then be re-used in different scripts so that eventually, you can get your data with two simple lines::

-  >>> dm = MyDataset()
+  >>> di = MyDataInterface()
-  >>> dm.get_data()
+  >>> di.get_data()

-Each *instance* of that subclass corresponds to a set of parameters that can be used to change aspects of the dataset on the fly: choose only files for a specific year, change the method to open data, etc.
+Each *instance* of that subclass corresponds to a set of parameters that can be used to change aspects of the interface on the fly: choose only files for a specific year, change the method to open data, etc.

 .. _module-system: